Here’s our history…

 Check out this video, created by one of our interns, or read on below to learn more about The Bunny Hutch:

 Today, The Bunny Hutch Boutique is just a small part of CLIMATES-Rescue, which has been called an “Island of Misfit Critters.”
-Dr. Maxwell and crew have rescued over 220 animals, and travel around Virginia attending events to teach others about the unique animals in their care, including a rare rhino rat snake smuggled to the U.S. in a man’s trousers, a tarantula found hidden in a teen’s closet by a very surprised mother, and countless other rabbits, rats, chinchillas, snakes, tortoises, raccoons, frogs, lizards, and other animals that have passed through CLIMATES-Rescue on their way to a fur-ever home.
+Dr. Maxwell and the volunteer crew have rescued over 400 animals, and travel around the nation to teach others about the unique animals in their care, including a rare rhino rat snake smuggled to the U.S. in a man’s trousers, a tarantula found hidden in a teen’s closet by a very surprised mother, and countless other rabbits, rats, chinchillas, snakes, tortoises, raccoons, frogs, lizards, and other animals that have passed through CLIMATES-Rescue on their way to a fur-ever zoo or aquarium home.

 Our facility also serves as a training ground for the next generation of animal caregivers.
 Our volunteer and internship program allows young adults, kids, and families to learn about exotic animal care in a unique hands-on environment.

 And then there’s Jr.

 Our beloved mascot was the real boss here at CLIMATES-Rescue.
 Lord Roland Watson Beldon Maxwell VIII – aka Jr. – a continental giant rabbit whose father holds the record for being the biggest bunny in the world.
 Jr. was the runt of the litter but grew to be the largest rabbit in the United States.
 His presence made so much possible as Official Easter Bunny for the Commonwealth of Virginia.
 With COVID we lost more than our shelter, we lost our boss.
 Jr. served as our mascot for CLIMATES-Rescue and The Bunny Hutch Boutique.
 He will be greatly missed, but we strive every day to keep his mission alive.